bus-stop/x-terminal/README.md

 some bug or implement new features.

-If you want to work on xterm.js for the benefit of a bug fix or feature to be supported in atom-xterm, here's how you can quickly get setup.
+If you want to work on xterm.js for the benefit of a bug fix or feature to be supported in x-terminal, here's how you can quickly get setup.

 First make a fork of [xterm.js](https://github.com/xtermjs/xterm.js).
 Next, clone your newly created fork as follows.